kiratech/labs/IaC-From-Scratch/Terraform-First-Manifest.md

    Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
    ```

-   Note that every time you will launch the `terraform apply` command, a new
+   Note that with previous versions of the docker provider every time you
-   container will be created, because the module does not record the ID.
-This
+   launched the `terraform apply` command, a new container was created, because
-   can be avoided by using the `ignore_changes` option inside the resource
+   the module didn't record the ID.
+This could have been be avoided by using
-   declaration, as in:
+   the `ignore_changes` option inside the resource declaration, as in:

    ```hcl
    resource "docker_container" "webserver" {